Centro Cultural de la Raza: History

 The origins of the Centro go back to the mid 1960s.
 Social protests, such as anti-Vietnam war demonstrations and work of activists like Dolores Huerta and Cesar Chavez leading with the United Farm Workers had given rise to grass-roots community movements in San Diego.
 Those involved with social protest saw that there would also be a need for a community center that was run by Chicanos and for Chicanos.
-At the San Diego State University, the Mexican American Youth Association (MAYA) was formed to recruit Chicano students to the university and make sure that they were able to complete their studies.
+At San Diego State University, the Mexican American Youth Association (MAYA) was formed to recruit Chicano students to the university and make sure that they were able to complete their studies.
 This group, along with the Mexican American Liberation Art Front (MALAF) both recognized the need for a cultural center.
 In addition, MALAF also noticed that there were few places for Chicanos to exhibit their art.
 Alurista, a poet, and artists Guillermo Aranda and Salvador Roberto Torres, were all involved with MAYA, later to become M.E.C.H.A. and were very active in working towards both a cultural space as well as a space to create and show art.
 In 1968, the San Diego Parks and Recreation Department gave Torres permission to use the abandoned Ford Building in Balboa Park as a studio space for 6 months.

 Torres invited other visual artists and eventually the Ballet Foklorico en Aztlán, a folkloric dance group led by the Enrique family to use the space.
 Those involved included Alurista, Ochoa and Torres as well as Guillermo Aranda, Ruben de Anda, Leticia de Baca, the Aguilar sisters, Tomas Castañeda, Mario Acevedo Torero, Luis Espinoza, Ricardo Gonzalez and Antonio Rivas.
 The Ford Building by 1969 was a "major center of activities for San Diego's Chicano artists."
 Other artists such as Guillermo Rosette and musicians such as the Trio Moreno became involved at this time.
 They formally named themselves "Los Toltecas en Aztlán" in order to be able to create a more solid group identity.

 Los Toltecas en Aztlán wrote this as their founding principle: "The Tolecas en Aztlán shall be constituted of all those Chicano Artists dedicated to Human Truth and Chicano Beauty, which in our belief can only be lived up to through Mutual Self-Respect, Self-Determination in our endeavors, and the Self-Sacrifice of our individual differences for the sake of a Centro Cultural de la Raza where our indigenous ancestral spirit of brotherhood, justice and peace can flourish in contemporary Chicano Art Forms."
 Los Toltecas en Aztlán had forty members by 1970.